bobchien/text-summarizer/README.md

 **Configuration** <br>
 `config/conf.ini` is the configuration file for main program to store `data` & `models` in a seperate data directory, while `config/conf-repo.ini` uses the paths in this repository.<br>

-**Main Program** <br>
+**Main Program - Model Training** <br>
 The usage part and the main program of this project can be divided into four parts:
 1. Modify the configuration file in `config` based on your setting & environemnt.
 2. Run `cd src && python make_dataset.py` to automatically process & save the raw dataset (default: [**LCSTS**](http://icrc.hitsz.edu.cn/Article/show/139.html)) to intermediate status.
-This script includes transferring Simplified Chinese to Traditional Chinese, converting halfwidth letters to fullwidth, and other preprocessing processes.
+This script includes transferring Simplified Chinese to Traditional Chinese, converting halfwidth letters to fullwidth for Chinese (in reverse for English), and other preprocessing processes.
 3. Run `cd src && python make_tokenizer.py` to customize your own tokenizer based on the datasets, which also includes two datasets from [TensorFlow Datasets](https://www.tensorflow.org/datasets/overview) to add more words in the lexicon.
+4. Run `cd src && python make_tfrecord.py` to tokenize and transform the CSV dataset (intermediate files) into TFRecord dataset (processed files).
+For source data, this script uses pretrained tokenizers from [**Hugging Face**](https://huggingface.co/), and results in 2 ~ 3 inputs (tokens, masks, ids) depending on the problem situation.
+For target data, only 1 output will be generated since here we use the basic form of the Transformer Decoder which refers to [this tutorial](https://www.tensorflow.org/text/tutorials/transformer).
+5. Finally, run `cd src && python model_training.py` to train the model with the processed dataset of TFRecord files.
+The configuration of models and traingings can be modified in `config/model.cfg`, and the outputs of tensorboard logs, model checkpoints, and saved models will be stored based on `config/conf.ini` or `config/conf-repo.ini`.

+**Demonstration - Streamlit Application** <br>
+1. test
+2. test

 <br>